 - You will need access to a laptop or desktop (either Mac OS or Windows) running a relatively recent operating system (Windows 7, 8, 8.1, 10 or Mac OSX 10.8, 10.9, 10.10).

 - You will need access to a reliable broadband connection with at least 2MB download speeds.
 You can test your broadband or 4G speeds by visiting http://www.speedtest.net.

 - You must have a modern web browser installed.

 The programme is based wholly on continuous assessment allowing the student to progress and succeed within an online learning environment.

 Why Choose This Course

-UCC's BSc Hons Paramedic Studies - Practitioner Entry is a level 8 programme open to practising Paramedics who wish to advance their careers.
-This programme is due to commence in January 2018.
+BSc Paramedic Studies (Practitioner Entry) is a level 8 programme open to practising Paramedics who wish to advance their careers.

 This two-year programme is aimed at building on the foundations provided by pre-registration programmes and professional experience.
 It is designed to develop skills and knowledge applicable to current practice in general and specialist areas.

 Graduates of this programme will be in a position to compete for more specialised roles in the paramedical field.
 Competition for these places is high and having a level 8 BSc qualification will provide you with a strong foundation to compete and give you options to specialise further in the future.

 - Applicants must be a registered practitioner for the duration of the programme.